On the Seshadri constants of equivariant bundles over Bott-Samelson varieties and wonderful compactifications: introduction

 This question has been studied in several situations.
 An affirmative answer is given when $E$ is a torus-equivariant vector bundle either on a toric variety \cite{HMP} or on a generalized flag variety \cite{BHN}.
 An affirmative answer is also given when $E$ is any line bundle on a flag variety over a projective curve defined over the algebraic closure of a finite field \cite{BMP}.
 A related question was studied in \cite{BKN} for equivariant vector bundles on wonderful compactifications.

 In this paper, we study the question and are able to give an affirmative answer in two different cases: Bott-Samelson-Demazure-Hansen (BSDH) varieties and wonderful compactification of symmetric varieties of minimal rank.
+Bott-Samelson-Demazure-Hansen varieties are natural desingularizations of Schubert varieties.
+They were first introduced by Bott and Samelson in differential geometric and topological context (see \cite{BS}).
+Demazure in \cite{Dem} and Hansen in \cite{Han} independently adapted the construction in algebro-geometric situation.
+The wonderful compactifications of symmetric spaces were constructed by De Concini and Procesi in \cite{DP}.
+For a semisimple adjoint group $G$, the wonderful compactification of $G=G\times G/\Delta(G)$ is an example of a complete symmetric space of minimal rank.

 Seshadri constants for line bundles on projective varieties were introduced by Demailly in \cite{De90}.
 Let $X$ be a projective variety, and let $L$ be a nef line bundle on $X$.
 For a point $x\in X$, the {\it Seshadri constant} of $L$ at $x \in X$ is defined as: where the infimum is taken over all irreducible and reduced curves $C$ on $X$ passing through $x$.